a5an0/SigningService/README.md

 - MFA (or some other mechanism) to override denials
 - Some easy-to-get-too mechanism to trigger the Andon Cord policy (send a text to a phone number, button on a website, iot button, etc)
-- Some UI (authenticated website?) to set policy parameters (spend threshold, blocked hours, address whitelist, etc)
+- Some UI (authenticated website?) to set policy configuration (spend threshold, blocked hours, address whitelist, etc)
 - multi-step spend paths with network monitors/watchtowers to enforce policy (until we get convenents -- basically what Revault does)
 - proper (not the Shortcuts HACK) integration into Bluewallet or another wallet